How Epidemic Psychology Works on Twitter: Evolution of responses to the COVID-19 pandemic in the U.S: Discussion

 \subsection{Implications}

 New infectious diseases break out abruptly, and public health agencies try to rely on detailed planning yet often find themselves to improvise around their playbook.
-They are constantly confronting not only the health epidemic but also the three social epidemics.
-Measuring the effects of epidemics on societal dynamics and population mental health has been an open research problem for long, and multidisciplinary approaches have been called for~\cite{holmes2020multidisciplinary}.
-As our method is easy to use, and can be applied to any public stream of data, it has a direct practical implication on improving the ability to monitor whether people's behavior and perceptions align with or divert from the expectations and recommendations of governments and experts, thus informing the design of more effective interventions~\cite{van2020using}.
-Since our language categories are not tailored to a specific epidemic (e.g., they do not reflect any specific symptom an epidemic is associated with), our approach can be applied to a future epidemic, provided that the set of relevant hash-tags associated with the epidemic is known; this is a reasonable assumption to make though, considering that the consensus on Twitter hash-tags is reached quickly~\cite{baronchelli2018emergence}, and that several epidemics that occurred in the last decade sparked discussions on Twitter since their early days~\cite{fu2016people,oyeyemi2014ebola,chew2010pandemics}.
-Our method could complement the numerous cross-sectional studies on the negative psychological impact of health epidemics~\cite{shultz20152014,brooks2020psychological}.
-Those studies are usually conducted on a small to medium scale and are costly to carry out; our approach could integrate them with real-time insights from large-scale data.
-For computer science researchers, our method could provide a starting point for developing more sophisticated tools for monitoring social epidemics.
-Furthermore, from the theoretical standpoint, our work provides the first operationalization of Strong's theoretical model of the epidemic psychology and shows its applicability to social media data.
-Furthermore, starting from Strong's epidemic psychology, our analysis showed the emergence of phases that parallel Kuebler-Ross's stages of grief.
-This demonstrates the centrality of the psychological responses to major life trauma in parallel with any potential physical danger.
-Thus, future research could integrate and apply the two perspectives not just to pandemics, but to large scale disasters and other tragedies.
-Finally, and more importantly, our real-time operationalization of Strong's model makes it possible to embed epidemic psychology in any real-time models for the first time.
+They are constantly confronting not only the health epidemic but also the three psycho-social epidemics.
+Measuring the effects of epidemics on societal dynamics and population mental health has been an open research problem for a long time, and multidisciplinary approaches have been called for~\citep{holmes2020multidisciplinary}.
+We contributed to this line of research by operationalizing Strong's model and successfully testing it on Twitter in the U.S..
+Since our methodology can be applied to any textual data, future work may well study alternative (even cross-cultural) population segments.
+Since our language categories are not tailored to a specific epidemic (e.g., they do not reflect any specific symptom an epidemic is associated with), our approach can be applied to a future epidemic, provided that the set of relevant hashtags associated with the epidemic is known; this is a reasonable assumption to make though, considering that the consensus on Twitter hashtags is reached quickly~\citep{baronchelli2018emergence}, and that several epidemics that occurred in the last decade sparked discussions on Twitter since their early days~\citep{fu2016people,oyeyemi2014ebola,chew2010pandemics}.

+Our method complements the numerous cross-sectional studies on the psychological impact of health epidemics conducted on representative population samples~\citep{shultz20152014,brooks2020psychological}, not least because it collects real-time statistics of implicit behavioral signals, which are orthogonal to survey responses.